developerrrdeepak/cogniflux/blueprint.md

 - **Bug Fix:** Corrected an import error in `app/components/ThemeToggle.tsx`.
 The `useTheme` hook was incorrectly imported from a local provider instead of the `next-themes` package, causing the build to fail.
 - **Authentication:** Implemented user authentication using Firebase Authentication.
 Added sign-up, login, and profile pages.
 - **Build Troubleshooting:** Addressed persistent build failures by correcting the Node.js engine version in `package.json` and ensuring a clean `npm install`.
+- **Firebase Initialization Fix:** Corrected the Firebase initialization logic in `app/firebase/config.ts` to prevent build failures caused by an undefined `app` variable.

 ## Features